-On January 15, 2014, a wholly-owned subsidiary of Ekso Bionics Holdings, Inc. named Ekso Acquisition Corp, merged with and into Ekso Bionics, Inc. (the "Merger").
+On January 15, 2014, a wholly-owned subsidiary of Ekso Bionics Holdings, Inc. named Ekso Acquisition Corp merged with and into Ekso Bionics, Inc. (the "Merger").
 Ekso Bionics, Inc. was the surviving corporation and became a wholly-owned subsidiary of Ekso Bionics Holdings, Inc. As a result of this transaction, Ekso Bionics Holdings, Inc. discontinued its pre-merger operations, acquired the business of Ekso Bionics, Inc. and continues the operations of Ekso Bionics, Inc. as a publicly traded company.
 See Note 3, The Merger, Offering and Other Related Transactions.
 Ekso Bionics, Inc. was incorporated in January 2005 in the State of Delaware.
-We are currently headquartered in Richmond, California.
+We are currently headquartered in Richmond.
+California.

 As used in these notes to the condensed consolidated financial statements, the term "the Company" refers to Ekso Bionics Holdings, Inc. (formerly known as PN Med Group, Inc.) and its direct and indirect wholly-owned subsidiaries, including Ekso Bionics, Inc. and Ekso Bionics Ltd., after giving effect to the Merger; the term "Holdings" refers to the business of Ekso Bionics Holdings, Inc. prior to the Merger, and the term "Ekso Bionics" refers to Ekso Bionics, Inc. prior to the Merger.
-Unless otherwise indicated, all dollar amounts included in these notes to the financial statements are in thousands.